braun-steven/simple-einet/README.md

 # Simple EinsumNetworks Implementation

 This repository contains code for my personal, simplistic, EinsumNetworks implementation.
+Well, as it happens with code all the time, the implementation is not as simplistic as it used to be but at least this was the initial intention.

 For a speed benchmark comparison against the official EinsumNetworks implementation, check out [benchmark.md](./benchmark/benchmark.md) (short: simple-einet is faster in all dimensions except the input-channel size but scales similar to EinsumNetworks).